-The difference I find between Chubby Cheek and Little Prince is that at CC’s, the staff’s focus is more on keeping the area neat and organized rather than allowing the kids to just simply be kids.
-For that reason, they don’t really “look after” your children (oh darn!).
-Instead, staff are assigned to ensure the munchkins’ safety and/or not destroying property.
 That’s all fine and dandy, and really, I get it.
-But if you’re flying solo as a chaperone of a Wile E. tot like me, don’t expect to dine uninterrupted.
-The times I’ve been there I’ve never been able to finish my meal in one sitting.
-Instead, I’d sit down for a few bites and then run back to the playground to supervise or play with Ry and then sit back down for a few more bites and then get back up again.
-Press play and repeat.
-Regardless of this inconvenience, I find that Chubby Cheek is still a much better alternative to let’s say Chuck E. Cheese.
-At least for me it is.
+But if you’re flying solo and chaperoning a tot, don’t expect to dine uninterrupted.
+The times I’ve been there I’ve never been able to finish a meal in one sitting.
+Instead, I’d sit down for a few bites and then run to the playground to supervise or play with Ry.
+Then I’d return to the table and steal a few more bites before getting back up again.
+But regardless of this inconvenience, I personally consider Chubby Cheek a better alternative to let’s say Chuck E. Cheese.

-In regards to the food, well it’s pretty darn tasty, especially the pork chop with Brussels sprouts and rice dish (my fav!), and the kids’ menu is Instagram worthy.
+In regards to the food, well they’re pretty darn tasty, especially the pork chop with Brussels sprouts and rice dish (my fav!), and the kids’ menu is Instagram worthy.
 For Ry, I’ve previously ordered the spaghetti entrée in an airplane serving vessel, as well as the grilled chicken bento plate, but that was a bit too garlicky even for me.
-And just like at Little Prince, Ry just isn’t able to sit down and enjoy a meal knowing that he could be playing and having fun just a few feet away.
+But let’s be honest here.
+Kids don’t come for the food, they come for the fun.

 Things to know…

-– Adult admission is free, but you are expected to order at least one item off the menu.
+– Adult admission is free, but you’re expected to order at least one item off the menu.

-– Everyone (kids and adults) must wear socks and little shoe cubbies are placed in front of each playground.
+– Everyone (kids and adults) must wear socks.

 – For everyone’s health, no sick kids allowed.